-The market of the Micro Irrigation System (MIS) Industry in India has been broadly segmented based on types of micro irrigation systems (drip and sprinkler irrigation systems), applications of micro irrigation systems and with or without subsidy assistance.
+The Micro Irrigation System (MIS) Industry in India has been broadly segmented based on types of micro irrigation systems (drip and sprinkler irrigation systems), applications of micro irrigation systems and with or without subsidy assistance.
 The subsidy business has been further segmented basis the approach of solution delivery and subsidy disbursement into the project market and open market.
+Project markets being the ones where the Company directly supplies and installs the solution at Farmers' field against the work orders received from the State Nodal Agency, whereas open markets are the states in which the Company's solutions reach to farmers through its dealers and farmer claims the subsidy directly.